 What Is It?

-Hedging, in this context, refers to the use of multiple accounts to take opposing positions on the same trade.
+Hedging refers to the use of multiple accounts to take opposing positions on the same trade.
 This tactic artificially reduces risk by ensuring one account profits regardless of the market’s direction.
 It is a form of system manipulation, not genuine trading.

 Example: